 One of the really nice things about an index fund is that you KNOW what it’s going to invest in.
 An index fund tracking the US stock market isn’t suddenly going to start including international stocks as well.
 If an index fund fits your asset allocation when you choose it, it’s going to continue to fit your asset allocation unless YOU decide you want something different.

-The consistency of an index fund makes your job a lot easier and potentially saves you a lot of money.
+So the consistency of an index fund makes your job a lot easier and potentially saves you a lot of money.

 If you own an index fund that mimics the entire stock market, you’re diversified within stocks.
 If you add another on that mimics the entire bond market, now you’re diversified within bonds too.
-And you’re also diversified across two different markets.
-See how easy that was!
+And you’re also diversified across two different types of markets.

-Now I will say that a lot of actively managed funds are diversified as well.
+Now, I will say that a lot of actively managed funds are diversified as well.
 For example, most actively managed stock funds hold enough stocks that they aren’t too sensitive to the downfalls of any particular company.

 - Active funds have less consistency (see above), so you can’t always be sure that you’ll have the same level of diversification from one year to the next.